 Allstate decided to stop writing home insurance policies in Southern Maryland, the Lower Eastern Shore, and some properties on or near the waterfront in Anne Arundel County.
 Why?
-It thinks that the spate of of hurricanes that have pounded the eastern seaboard in recent years may not be anomalous but instead are the result of increases of tropical sea surface temperatures (or whatever else it might be).
+It thinks that the spate of hurricanes that have pounded the eastern seaboard in recent years may not be anomalous.
+Instead, they are the result of increases of tropical sea surface temperatures (or whatever else it might be).
 The company does not care why.
-What it does know is that it no long wants to bear the risk of catastrophic financial losses if a hurricane hits these at risk areas.
+What it does know is that it no longer wants to bear the risk of catastrophic financial losses if a hurricane hits these at-risk areas.

 [Let’s all now resume hating this company.
 Because no one is in good hands with them.]

 I have a hard time interpreting Judge Harrell’s dissent.
 Is it a rather liberal, “Hey, insurance company, we let you write policies here so you gotta take the high-risk stuff too” position or is it a, “C’mon, the idea of global warming is stupid, Allstate” opinion?